themisir/themisir.com/content/posts/designing-programming-language.md

 This might seem unnecessary feature, but we'll going to see that it's more cleaner looking when we're going to use declarations in statements like if conditions.

 By the way you might ask why not just use `name = value` equations for both declaring new variables and also assignments.
-Well the reason is simple.
+Well, the reason is simple.
 Compiler have to distinguish between declaration and assignment to decide when to create a new variable and when to use existing one.
 This also going to help you notice typos on code like:

 ```js
 updated := false;